 We organise several visits each year to various places, some National Trust properties, others not.
-In 2019 our visit to Osterley Park and House (left) was particularly popular.
+Our first post-lockdown visit to Attingham Park (left) last year was particularly popular.
 We were able to raise about £1500 to help the National Trust's activities.

 The cost of the visit includes coach transport.
 The pick up points are either Grange Road/Manor Road, Dorridge or the bus stop outside the public house on the corner of Union Road/Warwick Road, Solihull, opposite House of Fraser.

-Admission to non-National Trust properties is included in the cost, but please note that if you are not a National Trust member, you will have to pay the entry fee for Trust properties.
+Admission to non-National Trust properties is included in the cost, but please note that if you are not a National Trust member, you will have to pay the entry fee for Trust properties on arrival.

 If you are interested in joining one of our trips, or have a general enquiry about them, please send us a message using this contact form.

 When we last visited Shugborough in November 2016, it was just after it had been handed over to the Trust by Staffordshire County Council, before it was re-opened to the public, and we were privileged to be given a special tour describing what the plans were for the estate and mansion.
 Since that time, most of these have come to fruition and the Shugborough experience has been transformed.
 This is your chance to see for yourself how much more of the house is now accessible to the public, and enjoy the improved facilities and extensive walks.
 We do not think that you will be disappointed.